10 weird ways to use Vicks VapoRub

 9. Reduce the appearance of stretch marks

-As much as we’d love Vaporub to be a magical cure for stretch marks, we’re afraid that it’s just not true!
+As much as we’d love VapoRub to be able to make stretch marks disappear, we’re afraid that it’s just not true!

 Stretch marks are fickle things, and nothing has currently been proven to get rid of them entirely.